Matthes-Kdr/code-documentation-generator/README.md

-﻿# Code Documentation Generator
+﻿# Code Documentation Generator (especially for functional-programming structures)

+>  Tool to automatically generate a documentation of the source code - mainly used for function-based flows (currently only supporting single VBA-moduls, support for Python and C++ shall follow).

+> **Unlinke many other generic documentation tools this project focus on the documentation of code with a functional-programming approach rather than a class-based approach.** Aim is to show the flow (calls of other procedures) within the procedures.

+For a quick first impression of the result, see the screenshots in below ([Output-Ergebnis, nach Umwandlung von MD- in HTML-Datei:](#output-ergebnis-nach-umwandlung-von-md--in-html-datei))

+> As I started this project privatly and was not very forward-looking a lot of the text (readme + code comments) is written in **German**.
+Step by step I will change this and translate everything to have a continuous language - sorry for that.

+---

 > Hilfsmittel, um automatisiert eine Dokumentation von Quellcode zu generieren

-> Tool for generate a documentation of sourcecode (currently only for single VBA-moduls)